SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 When a consumer creates a token for either a persistent or non-persistent subscription, it must distinguish which type of subscription it is targeting by using the `non-persistent` body parameter in the token creation request.
-Like for the subscription, this body parameter defaults to `false`, making the token target a persistent subscription.
+For the subscription, this body parameter defaults to `false`, making the token target a persistent subscription.
 Setting the body parameter to `true` in the token creation request targets a non-persistent subscription.

 ### Shared tokens